adhameloraby/Sentiment-Analysis-NLP/README.md

-# 📊 Sentiment Analysis Using NLP (AI341 Project)
+# 📊 Sentiment Analysis Using NLP

 This project is a sentiment analysis system that classifies movie reviews as **positive** or **negative** using **Natural Language Processing (NLP)** and **Deep Learning (LSTM)**.
 It was developed as part of the AI341 course at university.

----

-## 👨‍💻 Team Members

-| Shady Wafik Heshmat
-| Adham Eloraby
-| Mostafa Farag
-| Yousef Mohamed Ali
-| Yousef Mohamed Salama

 ---